 This account pertains to management and other professional fees charged by HI for administering the subsidiaries' operations.

-b) Receivables from Parent Company
+b) Receivables from Parent Company This account pertains to fuel consumption car plan and gy

 This account pertains to fuel consumption, car plan and gym rental advanced by parent company.
 These are noninterest-bearing and are payable on demand.